ELXaber/chaos-persona/README.md

 > Entropy isn’t a threat.
 It’s a feature.

 Attribution Mandate: All derivatives must include: "Built on CRB 6.7 by ELXaber (GPL 3.0)" in docs/UI.
-Ethics Waiver: Violations of [NEUROSYMBOLIC VALUE LEARNING] (e.g., safety wt <0.8) void GPL protections, reverting to proprietary claim—balances open ethos with accountability.
+Ethics Waiver: Violations of [NEUROSYMBOLIC VALUE LEARNING] (e.g., safety wt <0.8) void GPL protections.
-Dual-License Opt-In: Commercial adopters: Contact el_xaber@x.com elxcaber.csr2@gmail.com for paid dual (GPL + proprietary)."
+Dual-License Opt-In: For collaboration or Commercial adopters: Contact el_xaber@x.com xaber.csr2@gmail.com for paid dual (GPL + proprietary) 30-year IT veteran, retired CEO/CTO, awarded by the AMA for the advancement of technology in healthcare 07.

 ## Quick Start